cdfoundation/sig-software-supply-chain/docs/roadmap.md

 and [SIG Events](https://github.com/cdfoundation/sig-events) have been working on developing a shared vocabulary to help enable the further developments in corresponding areas.
-The work is done within the SIG Interoperability repository and the community is encouraged to contriubute to corresponding documents listed below.
+The work is done within the SIG Interoperability repository and the community is encouraged to contribute to corresponding documents listed below.

 * [SIG Interoperability Tools Vocabulary](https://github.com/cdfoundation/sig-interoperability/blob/main/docs/tools-terminology.md)
 * [SIG Interoperability Pipelines Vocabulary](https://github.com/cdfoundation/sig-interoperability/blob/main/docs/pipelines-terminology.md)